aimeejulia/ecobasa/Website Texts.md

 ------------
 We believe that the world can be different.
 For every problem, there is a solution.
 For every need, there is an offer.
 We just need to make the right connections.
-There are many communities and creative initiatives that offer sustainable solutions for the greatest challanges we face today and reshape our reality.
+There are many communities and creative initiatives that offer sustainable solutions for the greatest challenges we face today and reshape our reality.
 They all generate wealth beyond money and create a system that is highly adaptable to our dynamic needs and resources.
 Imagine all these initiatives and people working together, sharing their knowledge and resources, creating a new, life-affirming economy!
-Valuing relationships, ressources and responsability a gift-economy is much more sustainable to grow independent communities.
+Valuing relationships, resources and responsibility a gift-economy is much more sustainable to grow independent communities.
 There is no debt, just surplus.
 The coordination of ressources, people and knowledge needs the appropriate technology to be effective and accesible.

 We at ecobasa are working for this vision.
 By connecting people and sustainable communities in a global gift-economy network we facilitate the communication and exchange of experiences, knowledges, services and resources.